testing for anions

 Chemistry only

-You need to learn how to test for carbonate ions (CO32-), halide ions (Cl-, Br-, I-) and sulfate ions (SO42-).
+This page introduces how to test for common anions such as the carbonate ion (CO32-), halide ions (Cl-, Br-, I-) and sulfate ions (SO42-).

 Testing for carbonate ions (CO32-)